 3. It Clears Your Bowels.

 Drinking water on an empty stomach can assist in regulating the digestive tract.
-And when you drink a lot of water, you feel the urge to flush out your bowels.
+And when you drink a lot of water, you feel the urge to empty your bowels.
 Practicing this daily can help in regular bowel movements and also contributes to getting rid of waste from your body (1).
 This way, you cleanse and detoxify your body.
 It also prevents bloating (1).

 In this way, drinking water on an empty stomach has numerous benefits.

 The Japanese were the first to introduce water therapy to the world, and they follow it religiously.
 They drink water immediately after waking up, and this therapy has been backed by various studies as well.
 Here is a proper tutorial on how you can follow water therapy.

 - As soon as you wake up in the morning, drink a liter of water before brushing.
 If you’re a newbie, you can start with a smaller quantity.

 - After drinking water, you can clean and brush your teeth.
 Avoid eating or drinking anything for around 45 minutes.